2001 Bradford Bulls season: Season review

-Bradford put the Challenge Cup defeat behind them as they hammered Warrington Wolves 56–24 at Valley Parade.
+Bradford put the Challenge Cup loss behind them as they defeated Warrington Wolves 56–24 at Valley Parade.
 They backed this up with a hard fought 24–22 win against Castleford Tigers.
 Bradford continued their winning streak with an outstanding 33–14 win over arch rivals Leeds Rhinos at Headingley Stadium.
-The Bulls demolished Halifax Blue Sox at home with an emphatic 64–12 win, Leon Pryce was the star of the match scoring a hat-trick whilst Henry Paul kicked 10 goals.
+The Bulls defeated Halifax Blue Sox at home with an emphatic 64–12 win, Leon Pryce was the star of the match scoring a hat-trick whilst Henry Paul kicked 10 goals.
 Bradford finished May with a 42–10 victory over Salford City Reds.